 The final pillar of a healthy kidney stone diet is to eat lots of fruits and vegetables.
 How many?
 Aim for at least 5 servings per day.

 Obviously, fruits and vegetables are good for us for many reasons.
-Eating a lot of fruits and vegetables is associated with reduced risk of hypertension, heart disease, stroke, cancer and gastrointestinal conditions.(23) For kidney stones specifically, they help make our acid less acidic.
+Eating a lot of fruits and vegetables is associated with reduced risk of hypertension, heart disease, stroke, cancer and gastrointestinal conditions.(25) For kidney stones specifically, they help make our urine less acidic.
 Fruits and vegetables produce alkali (or base), which helps balance acid produced from protein in our diet.
 Calcium oxalate kidney stones are more likely to form in acidic urine.(3)

 Tips for 5 Servings of Fruits & Vegetables